8-string guitar string gauge guide: F# standard, Drop E, and the lowest playable extended-range tunings

 What pickups work best with 8-string in F# standard?

 8-string-specific pickups, not 7-string-extended ones.
-Fishman Fluence Modern 8, Bare Knuckle Aftermath 8, Lundgren M8, and Seymour Duncan Nazgul 8 are the canonical picks.
-The 8-string pole-piece spacing matches 8-string fingerboard widths; 7-string pickups crammed into an 8-string body have weak readout on the outer strings.
+Fishman Fluence Modern 8, Bare Knuckle Aftermath 8, Lundgren M8, Seymour Duncan Nazgul 8.
+8-string pole-piece spacing matches 8-string fingerboard width; 7-string pickups in an 8-string body have weak outer-string readout.
+Full configuration covered in the 8-string high-tension setup pillar.